asolidum/changeblog/content/posts/validating-photo-uploads/index.md

 The Java API client also supports date filtering.
 With this functionality, only photo filenames between the earliest and latest file creation times in our specified folder will be returned.
 Since I've been using GP for almost a decade, we want to prevent the GP API from returning every media file name present and free us from waiting hours for Verito GP to complete verification.

 Guess the language we're going to use will be Java instead.
+Go [here](https://developers.google.com/photos/library/guides/get-started-java) for more details on how to install and configure the Java client library.

 ### Two classes?
 Or more?
 My initial assessment is Verito GP will be composed of two classes, VeritoFilelist and VeritoAPI.